atreyasha/spp-explainability/README.md

                             diagnostics (default: 5)
 ```

-To compress regex proxy model(s) using our defaults on the CPU, execute:
+To compress RE proxy model(s) using our defaults on the CPU, execute:

 ```shell
 bash scripts/explain_compress_regex.sh "/glob/to/regex/model/*/checkpoint(s)"